CuiH/Blog/_posts/2017-12-18-How to Block or Stop a Java Thread.md

 title:       "How to Block/Stop a Thread in Java"
 date:        2017-12-18 23:18:21 -0500
 tags:        java
-description: "Ways to affect the execution of a Java thread."
+description: "Several ways to affect the execution of a Java thread."
 ---

 ## Thread states